-OK, Google, this encapsulates exactly what I mean: A “select group of geeks and journalists,” paying $1,500 for the privilege of testing a work-in-progress suggests to me that someone in charge didn’t understand the RIGHT EARLY ADOPTERS FOR THIS PRODUCT.
+OK, Google, this encapsulates exactly what I mean: A “select group of geeks and journalists,” paying $1,500 for the privilege of testing a work-in-progress suggests to me that someone in charge didn’t understand product marketing.

 Sure, elite geeks and tech journalists may drool at the opportunity to get their hands on a new cool-sounding piece of tech.
 Unfortunately, putting this tech on their faces only pays dividends TO YOU if the tech consistently delivers meaningful benefits TO THEM.

 Of course, if those benefits aren’t there, they will tell everyone who will listen that your product sucks.
 Because this is what geeks and tech journalists do: They tell everyone what they think about new technologies, all of the time.